 Supply Offers must be associated with a Generator Asset.

-Supply Offers must be less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Supply Offers must be less than or equal to the offer cap as noted in Market Rule 1 Section III.1.9.1.2 and equal to or above the Energy Offer Floor.

 The set of Supply Offers last submitted for each Generator Asset shall remain in effect for each day until specifically superseded by subsequent Supply Offers except as provided in Market Rule 1 Section III.1.10.1A.